-Squid are one of those critters that drive the oceanic food chain.
-They occupy a pivotal point in the food chain, from our perspective, because they eat mostly stuff we don’t care about (though they’ll eat most anything), and because they are a prime food source to fish and other critters that we care a great deal about.
+We primarily encounter “market squid” (up to about 10 to 12 inches long).
+They occupy a pivotal point in the food chain, from our perspective, because they eat mostly small stuff we don’t care about (though they’ll eat most anything), and because they are a prime food source to fish and other critters that we care a great deal about.

-Squid come up out of the depths of the abyss at nighttime to feed voraciously on nearly anything they can wrap their tentacles around.
-They are overly courageous, and these feeding attempts sometimes wind up with a squid serving as dinner because it went after something higher in the food chain.
+Squid come up out of the depths of the abyss at night to feed voraciously on nearly anything they can wrap their tentacles around.
+They are overly voracious and courageous, and so these feeding attempts sometimes wind up with a squid serving as dinner because it went after something higher in the food chain.

-At gray light, they move en masse back to the relative safety of the deep basins and canyons of the sea.
+At grey light, they move en masse back to the relative safety of the deep basins and canyons of the sea.
 At all depths, they communicate with colors as they change colors and color patterns at will.
 It is wild to watch them change colors.

-Periodically, squid come up very near the beach and spend several days and nights in the spawning process.
-Much of the action is at night, then during the day the squid mill about and frequently remain very near the seafloor, but in just 40 to 120 feet of water.
+Around full moon times, squid come up very near the beach and spend several days and nights in the spawning process.
+Much of the action is at night, then during the day the squid mill about and frequently remain very near the seafloor in just 40 to 120 feet of water.
 That is when they are most vulnerable to fish and fisherfolk.

-Other highly prized fish feed happily on squid, including California halibut.
+California halibut also like to feed on spawning squid.
 These flatfish lie on the bottom and wait.
 They are masterful ambush predators.
 A thick layer of squid eggs on the bottom is somewhat of a hindrance to halibut but they always seem to find a way to feed.

 Then there is the value of the squid themselves.
 A huge market exists for the “candy of the sea,” as squid are often called.
-People like calamari (squid), and a great deal of it is packaged and sold for bait at shops, including mine — Hook, Line & Sinker at 4010 Calle Real in Santa Barbara.
+People like calamari (very fresh squid), and a great deal of it is packaged and sold for bait at shops.